wasadigi/Teaching-HEIGVD-RES/labs/08-WebInfrastructures/README.md

 1. Make sure that you have downloaded and installed [Virtual Box](https://www.virtualbox.org/).
 2. Download and install [Vagrant](http://www.vagrantup.com/downloads.html).
-3. **Fork and clone** the following Github repo [https://github.com/wasadigi/Teaching-HEIGVD-RES-WebInfra](https://github.com/wasadigi/Teaching-HEIGVD-RES-WebInfra)
+3. **Fork and clone** the following Github repo [https://github.com/wasadigi/Teaching-HEIGVD-RES-MonSys](https://github.com/wasadigi/Teaching-HEIGVD-RES-MonSys)
-4. **Edit the README.md file, add your names, commit and push**.
+4. **Edit the Answers-Phase1.md file, add your names, commit and push**.
 This is very important, we will need this for doing the **grading**!
 5. Open a **command line terminal**.
 If you are using Mac OS or Linux, you will not have any issue.
 If you are using Windows, you will need to use PowerShell or cygwin if you want a proper work environment.

 #### Steps (setup)

-Move into the `lab-environment` directory
+Move into the `monsys-web-infra` directory

 ```
-cd lab-environment
+cd monsys-web-infra
 ```

 Create and launch the Linux box